seeker_ii

 Next Steps

-The above sets a base but seeker is about more than tape loops.
-Try these
+The above sets a base but Seeker is about more than tape loops.
+Try these:

-Motif | Mode
+Music | Mode

-Tape | Motif Type
+Tape | Sub-Mode (15,3)

 Tape Layout